All Posts

 deployments

 The 34 deployments?
-That was us shipping bug fixes and new features between games.
-When a scorebug needed a tweak, we shipped it at halftime.
-When a coach asked for something, we built it that afternoon.
-That's what happens when the developers are also running the tournament.
+That was us shipping bug fixes and small features between games.
+When a scorebug needed a tweak for one of MCL's broadcasts, we shipped it at halftime.
+When their score-keepers asked for a faster way to enter a 10-player line, we built it that afternoon.
+That's the kind of feedback loop you only get when the developers are sitting courtside with the people running the tournament.

 Everyone's solving the same problems

-After the tournament, we started hearing from other league organizers.
-A women's league in DC that was tracking stats in a notebook.
-A rec league in the Bay Area using a WordPress site they hadn't updated in two years.
-A youth league coordinator who spent five hours every week entering results into a spreadsheet.
+Once MCL was running cleanly, other organizers started asking how.
+A women's league in DC tracking stats in a notebook.
+A rec league in the Bay Area on a WordPress site nobody had updated in two years.
+A youth coordinator burning five hours a week copying scores into a spreadsheet.
+Different leagues, different scales — the same operational headache.

 The same problems came up everywhere:

-• Stats are scattered across spreadsheets, notebooks, and text messages
+• Stats scattered across spreadsheets, notebooks, and text messages

-• There's no public-facing website -- or there's one that's always out of date
+• No public-facing website — or one that's always out of date

-• Streaming looks amateur because there's no scorebug overlay
+• Streams that look amateur because there's no scorebug overlay

-• Schedule changes require blasting five different group chats
+• Schedule changes that mean blasting five different group chats

-• One person does all the work and burns out by season three
+• One person doing all the work and burning out by season three

 These aren't hard technical problems.
 They're organizational headaches that good software can take off your plate.